 From Mutual Funds to Hedge Funds; Understanding Investment Funds

-When we are talking about investment funds, we often hear about mutual funds and hedge funds.
-Big differences lie between the two of them, but in both cases we are talking about a pooled investment vehicle, where many investors gather to take possession of a variety of financial assets.
-We will go through the characteristics of mutual funds, and then see how hedge funds are different.
+When talking about investment funds, we often hear about mutual funds and hedge funds.
+Big differences lie between the two of them, but in both cases, we are talking about a pooled investment vehicle, where many investors gather to take possession of a variety of financial assets.
+We will go through the characteristics of mutual funds, and proceed in seeing how hedge funds are different.

 How does it work?

-The mutual fund is a collective investment scheme of many investors pooling money together to purchase securities.
-When contributing, the investor becomes a shareholder of the fund, and every share owned represent a portion of the fund's net asset value.
+The mutual fund is a collective investment scheme where many investors pool money together in order to purchase securities.
+When contributing, the investor becomes a shareholder of the fund, and every share owned represents a portion of the fund's net asset value.
 The investor is an owner, proportionally to the size of his contribution, of all the securities included in the managed fund.
 Therefore, instead of personally purchasing individual bonds or shares, he takes possession, in part, of an already diversified fund which includes multiple securities.

-We can find four types of funds, related to the type of investment.
-Starting with the lowest risk, there is the money market funds, bond funds and equity funds.
-The investor will put his money in one of the funds in relation with his level of risk tolerance.
-Or, he could choose a fourth type, the hybrid funds, which combine the two or three types of investment, in which he can invest based on his risk assessment.
+We can find four types of funds related to this type of investment.
+Starting with the one at lowest risk, there are: the money market funds, bond funds, equity funds and hybrid funds.
+The investor will put his money in one of the funds depending on his level of risk tolerance.
+The hybrid fund is particular in that it can combine two or three types of investments.

-Another option would be to duplicate the shares included in a stock index, which is known as a passively managed fund, because it aims to follow the same market fluctuation.
-While an actively managed fund looks to beat the market by searching for promising investment opportunities ignored by the index (but at a higher management cost).
+Another option would be to duplicate the shares included in a stock index, known as a passively managed fund, which aims to follow the market's fluctuation.
+In comparison, an actively managed fund looks to beat the market by searching for promising investment opportunities ignored by the index (these generally have a higher management cost).

 What are the incomes?

-The participant of a mutual fund is making money with the bond's interest, share's dividend or capital gain when selling appreciated securities, all coming from a variety of financial assets included in the fund.
-Normally the revenues are redistributed to the shareholder after one year of management, with the option of reinvesting.
+The participant of a mutual fund is making money with the bond's interest, share's dividends or capital gains when selling appreciated securities, all coming from a variety of financial assets included in the fund.
+Normally, the revenues are redistributed to the shareholder after one year of management, with the option of reinvestment.

-The investor can also make money by selling his shares of the fund, if they've gained value, since it is easily accessible to the public.
-In fact, most mutual funds are open-end, meaning the investor can sell or buy shares from a fund after every business day at its net asset value.
+The investor can also make money by selling his shares of the fund (if they've gained value) since it is easily accessible to the public.
+In fact, most mutual funds are open-ended, meaning the investor can sell or buy shares from a fund after every business day, at its net asset value.